 Every image you see on screen is created and rendered by the GPU, dictating how good an image looks.
 Because the PS5 Digital Edition has a more powerful GPU, it can render images at up to 8K (Full Ultra HD) resolution, with a normal target of 4K (Ultra HD).
 The Xbox Series S is targeting 1440p (Quad HD) resolution.
 To put that into perspective, 4K has four times the amount of pixels than that of a 1080p (Full HD) image.
 Either way you're getting stunning images, but 4K is technically sharper and clearer than 1440p.
 Not everyone can tell the difference, though.
 It also depends on what TV or monitor you hook your console up to — some can't render 4K at all.

 The CPU exists to keep everything running.
 It processes all information and performs countless calculations per minute.
 Those pretty pictures don't mean very much if your console is running slow.
-Microsoft knows how important this is and equipped the Xbox Series S with a CPU that can match the PS5's, clocking out at a speed of 3.6GHz, nearly the same used within the Xbox Series X.
+Microsoft knows how important this is and equipped the Xbox Series S with a CPU that can match the PS5's, clocking out at a speed of 3.6GHz, nearly the same used within the Xbox Series X. With a faster CPU, you get increased framerates, including some PS5 games at 120 FPS.

 What should we expect with storage?